Future uncertain for Catalan separatists elected in Europe

 MADRID (AP) — Three jailed or fugitive Catalan politicians hope to use their freshly won seats in the European Parliament as loudspeakers for their separatist cause in northeastern Spain — although actually being sworn in as lawmakers will be the first obstacle they have to overcome.

-The European careers of Catalonia’s former regional President Carles Puigdemont, his former No. 2 Oriol Junqueras and ex Cabinet member Toni Comín depend on a slew of electoral rules and judicial decisions.
+The European careers of Catalonia’s former regional President Carles Puigdemont, his former No. 2 Oriol Junqueras and ex-Cabinet member Toni Comín depend on a slew of electoral rules and judicial decisions.

 Ironically, those give more chances to the jailed Junqueras than to his two colleagues, who fled to Belgium following an unprecedented push for Catalan independence in 2017.